-- There are more than 200 types of raspberries worldwide, but only 2 are most popular for cultivation
+- There are more than 200 types of raspberries worldwide, but only two are really popular for cultivation.

-- There is a National Raspberry Popover and Tart day, on May 3rd
+- There is a National Raspberry Popover Day on May 3rd.

-- The first writings mentioning raspberry cultivation date back to 4 A.D.
+- The first writings mentioning raspberry cultivation date back to AD 4.

-- The raspberries can grow in other colors too; golden, purple, pink, or red.
+- The raspberries can grow in other colors as well: golden, purple, pink, or red.

-- The raspberries belong in the family of roses and blackberries!
+- The raspberries belong to the family of roses and blackberries.